Biden camp warns rivals, says attacking former VP ‘not the way' to improve polls

 “I think candidates have seen, not just in the debates, but over the course of this campaign, that attacking Joe Biden is not the way to advance yourself in the polls,” Biden deputy campaign manager Kate Beddingfield said after the debate.
 “I do think candidates are seeing that, and learning that lesson in terms of where we are in the race.”

-The campaign, prior to the debate on Thursday, told reporters that Biden had “a target on his back” as the frontrunner, after grappling with sustained critical media coverage and a narrative from his left flank that he’s not progressive enough.
+Prior to Thursday's debate, the campaign told reporters that Biden had “a target on his back” as the frontrunner, after grappling with sustained critical media coverage and a narrative from his left flank that he’s not progressive enough.

-But during Thursday night’s debate, it was former Housing and Urban Development Secretary Julian Castro who attempted to bash Biden—this time, seemingly hitting him on his age and memory.
+But during Thursday night’s debate, it was former Housing and Urban Development Secretary Julian Castro who attempted to bash Biden — this time, seemingly hitting him on his age and memory.

 CASTRO LANDS LOW BLOW ON BIDEN